-Though the CRF250X and the CRF250R started on similar platforms, there are certain differences between the two designs that make each one of them better in their own aspects.
+Though the CRF250X and the CRF250R started on similar platforms, certain differences between the two designs make each one of them better in its own aspects.
 The very first factor you should ask yourself is, “What kind of riding are you looking to do with”.

-Suspension – Racing or Trails
+Suspension – CRF250X or CRF250R?

-Suspension is one of the parts of the bike that is responsible for a smooth and efficient racing.
+Suspension is one of the parts of the bike that is responsible for smooth and efficient racing.
 Sometimes, it is considered a vital part of the bike.
 If you are into racing, then you should pick CRF250R as its suspension is stiffer compare to the other model.
 It also has a valving set up for racing on tracks which has big jumps and little humps.
-It may take some time for you to master the CRF250R but it certainly is a huge stepping stone rather than starting with the 250X.
+It may take some time for you to master the CRF250R because it certainly is a huge stepping stone rather than starting with the 250X.

 Light Weight vs. Trail Amenities

 It is said that the 250X may add up to more weights for its accessories.
-An example of which are kick stand, head light / tail light, electric start/ battery, larger capacity gas tank, airbox, and exhaust system.
+An example of which are kickstand, headlight / tail light, electric start/ battery, larger capacity gas tank, airbox, and exhaust system.
 Compared to the 250R, it can handle this much load so well.
 Those mentioned above are ideal for trail riding but a slight change will be felt in the weight difference f you decided to ride both bikes back to back.

-At the end of the day, you should always weigh your options, whether you are into the fast paced motocross; or in the thrill of the trails type.
+At the end of the day, you should always weigh your options, whether you are into the fast-paced motocross; or in the thrill of the trails type.
 Consider all the factors mentioned above and ask yourself what type of bike suits you the best.
 With careful and right decisions, you can maximize the efficiency of your chosen bike.